DR ANTON CALABRESE

 Sir Henry Dale Fellow and University Academic Fellow

 Anton completed a PhD in 2013 at the University of Adelaide under the supervision of Prof John Bowie and Dr Tara Pukala.
 His PhD work focused on the development of novel negative ion-mass spectrometry amenable crosslinking reagents and the study of amphibian antimicrobial peptides.
 In 2013 Anton relocated to the University of Leeds as a postdoctoral researcher working with Prof Alison Ashcroft, Prof Sheena Radford FRS and Prof Peter Henderson.
 During his postdoctoral studies, Anton developed new methods in native mass spectrometry, chemical crosslinking and fast photochemical oxidation of proteins and used these methods to study systems spanning membrane proteins, chaperones and amyloid.
 In January 2020 he began a new role at the University of Leeds as a University Academic Fellow and Group Leader in Biological Mass Spectrometry.
-Outside of the lab Anton likes to travel, spend time at his allotment, cook, and enjoy good beer and wine!
+Outside of the lab Anton likes to travel, spend time at his allotment, go for walks in the countryside with his dog, cook, and enjoy good beer and wine!

 DR TOM MINSHULL

 Tom was a postdoc in the group from 2021-2023.
 He is now continues to work with the Calabrese group in his new role as the Mass Spectrometry Facility Manager, Faculty of Biological Sciences, University of Leeds.